Getting divorced sucks! Going through a divorce without understanding Nevada Alimony can suck more.

 Just because you don’t want to pay alimony doesn’t mean that a judge wont make you legally obligated to pay.

 If you cant afford to pay alimony that is another issue.

-In making an initial award of alimony, you, or your lawyer if you have one, should be prepared to present evidence to the judge clearly showing that you do not have enough money left to pay alimony.
+To avoid alimony present evidence to the judge clearly showing that you do not have enough money left at the end of the month to pay alimony.

-If alimony has already been awarded and you can no longer afford to pay, you need to file a motion with the Court asking to modify your alimony payments.
-You should be prepared to tell the judge what has changed since you were ordered to pay.
+If alimony has already been awarded and you can no longer afford to pay, file a motion with the Court.
+Ask to modify your alimony payments.
+Explain to the judge what has changed.
+Also explain why you can no longer pay.

 In Nevada, our judges are looking for a 20% change in income in order to modify alimony payments.
 Other factors such as increased expenses, in certain circumstances, may also be a basis to modify alimony.

 Can men ask for alimony in a Nevada divorce?